samueliwuno/NET4005A/README.md

 Publisher.java - contains code to publish Services A and B on multiple ports(9001-9004)

+Ports.java - houses the ports that the API selects to forward the client requests

 SoapClient.java - contains the code for the client machine.
 It contains methods to communicate with the server and it also contains methods for a user input menu